L8onii/Capstone-LOL/README.md

 Visualize Data - Various charts from most champion difficulty, most picked champs, most banned champs, champion costs(Blue Essense & RP), top 25 champs averages (kills, deaths, assists), and top 10 champs for each lane by KDA(Kill, Death, Assist ratio)

-Best Practices - Instructions on creating virtual environment notation on Code cells
+Best Practices - Instructions on creating virtual environment, notation on Code cells

 Interpretation - Able to determine which champs get picked and/or banned more frequently.
 Also which champs best perform within they respective lanes by dismissing champs with less than 200 game lane presence.